Ginobilium/noptica-rs/README.md

 Recommended reading
 -------------------

-We assume that the reader has a basic understanding of the principles of displacement measurement interferometers using two-frequency lasers, of traveling Michelson wavemeters.
+We assume that the reader has a basic understanding of the principles of displacement measurement interferometers using two-frequency lasers, and of traveling Michelson wavemeters.
 The links below provide a good introduction to them.

 * http://www.repairfaq.org/sam/laserlia.htm#liaint2fl
 * https://www.ph.unimelb.edu.au/~scholten/atomopt/publications/wavemeter_amjphys_vol67_p624_1999.pdf